juliansgottfried/Dengue/README.md

 3. From within the directory on your computer, run "bash upload.sh".
 Answer the prompts.
 You will need your cluster password.

 4. On the cluster, run "bash Dengue/launch.sh".
 You will be asked to provide time limits for each run.
+90 minutes is a good initial guess.

 5. Once all the runs are finished, run "bash collate.sh".